How to Do Small Business Video Marketing

 If any of these sound like you, chances are you’re feeling intimidated and overwhelmed — especially when you have limited resources.
 You know video is important, but you feel stuck, you don’t have a plan, and don’t know how to make video work for your business.

 But this is no time to slack off on producing video for your small business.
-Even though over 80% of online traffic today is made up of consumers looking for video, the average business has visual content on only 5% to 10% of its website!
+Even though over 80% of online traffic today is made up of consumers looking for video content, the average business has visual content on only 5% to 10% of its website!

 This means most businesses in your industry are not creating video, and there is a whole lot of opportunity for your small business to dominate your industry with video marketing.